IR Line Following Car

 How it Works

 The entire project consists of the following components: an Arduino Uno, a mini breadboard, jumper wires, a potentiometer, a temperature sensor, and a LCD (liquid crystal display).
 The core component of the entire project is the temperature sensor.
-The sensor works by changing its voltage output, proportionally to the change in temperature. <insert sentence about analog signal> The Arduino then reads the analog signal, and through a series of equations, converts it into a digital signal, and displays it on the LCD.
+The sensor works by changing its voltage output, proportionally to the change in temperature.
+The Arduino then reads the analog signal, and through a series of equations, converts it into a digital signal, and displays it on the LCD.